-Haviland, William A., Harald E. L. Prins, Dana Walrath, and Bunny McBride

-The Essence of Anthropology, 2nd edition.
+Haviland, William A., Harald E. L. Prins, Dana Walrath, and Bunny McBride 2010 The Essence of Anthropology, 2nd edition.
+You MUST use the 2nd edition.
 Wadsworth, Cengage Learning, Belmont, CA.

-ISBN: 978-0-495-59981-4 (You MUST use the $2^{nd}$ edition.
-Do NOT use the international edition.)
 This textbook is ideally suited for a 10-week introductory course because it is student-friendly, well written, easily understandable, concise, and offers a free student companion website.